How I Got a Job in Web Development

 As far as I knew growing up, the Internet was made out of magic.
 I had taken apart my family computers out of curiosity a few times but had never heard of HTML, or pondered the concept of what software development really was.
 Most of the technical experience in my life was my enjoyment of building and breaking things, playing with Knex and Erector sets, and growing up with the Internet.
 Just after high school I was lucky enough to land a job as a contractor for my neighbor soldering circuit boards and electronics for various products he made.

 That was a pretty cool job, but it certainly didn’t make me want to study electrical engineering.
 I went into psychology thinking it would supplement my intent of going to medical school and becoming a psychiatrist.
 That dream died fast for numerous reasons, and I ended up rushing to finish my degree ASAP.
-I then started work at Starbucks after leaving my student job upon graduation.
+I then started work at Starbucks in addition to helping out the neighbor with soldering and testing his products after leaving my student job upon graduation.

 That same month I learned about Linux and decided to install Ubuntu on an old Dell I inherited from my parents.
 In order to get things installed and working properly I had to open the command line and actually use Unix commands, some of them often enough to start understanding what they did and remembering them.
 I was just getting into Minecraft at the time and wanted my girlfriend to play with me, and I figured with a little googling it would be easy enough to setup a local server on that Ubuntu machine.
 It was, and I consider that my first real and aware exposure to programming.